learning-zone/java-basics/servlets-questions.md

     * Most often, just tracking a session is not enough, you also need to save any additional data about it that may be required when processing subsequent requests.
 Implementing this behavior requires a lot of extra effort.
     * All of the above methods are not universal: for each of them you can choose a specific scenario in which they will not work.

+#### Q. What are cookies?
+What methods for working with cookies are provided in servlets?
+Cookies (“cookies”) - a small piece of data sent by a web server and stored on the user's device.
+Each time you try to open a site page, the web client sends cookies corresponding to this site to the web server as part of the HTTP request.
+It is used to save data on the user side and in practice it is usually used to:

+* user authentication;
+* storage of personal preferences and user settings;
+* tracking the status of the user's access session;
+* maintaining a variety of statistics.

+Servlet API provides support for cookies through the class `javax.servlet.http.Cookie`:

+* To get an array of cookies from the request, you must use the method `HttpServletRequest.getCookies()`.
+There are no methods for adding cookies to `HttpServletRequest`.
+* Used to add a cookie to the response `HttpServletResponse.addCookie(Cookie c)`.
+There is no method to receive cookies `HttpServletResponse`.

 #### Q. How does cookies work in Servlets?
 #### Q. What are the differences between ServletContext vs ServletConfig?
 #### Q. What are the different methods of session management in servlets?